argoproj/argo-cd/docs/operator-manual/rbac.md

 This is useful to allow composing policies in config management tools like Kustomize, Helm, etc.

-The example below shows how a Kustomize patch can be provided in an overlay to add additional configuration to an existing RBAC policy.
+The example below shows how a Kustomize patch can be provided in an overlay to add additional configuration to an existing RBAC ConfigMap.

 ```yaml
 apiVersion: v1